cloudblog004/fantasticfoodies/content/en/posts/1014-how-to-make-speedy-easy-italian-dressing-chicken.md

 - "to taste Salt  Pepper"
 - " Oil"
 recipeinstructions:
-- "Clean &amp; cut the chicken.
+- "Clean & cut the chicken.
 Poke each chicken strip with a fork.
 That will help the marinade penatrate better.
 Even though I cut my chicken into strips, you can leave them whole."
 - "Place all the chicken in a bowl with a cover.
 Place in refrigerator for a minimum of 1 hr max overnight.
 No need to cover the chicken with dressing especially if marinating overnight."
-- "Put some oil in a pan &amp; fry till desired wellness.
+- "Put some oil in a pan & fry till desired wellness.
 I like them a little brown."
 - ""
 - "Ready to serve and ENJOY!"
 categories: